 Follow your chosen gyms and studios on social media to keep an eye out for specials.
 Often, you can find serious discounts and introductory packages at better rates for new sign-ups.
 Additionally, check out sites like Groupon or LivingSocial to take advantage of deals around the new year.
 Both sites tend to offer savings on fitness classes and gyms, without forcing you to make a commitment for the long term.

-Readers, will you be joining a gym in 2020?
-Why or why not?
+Readers, will you be joining a gym in 2021?
+What are your best tips for getting cheap gym memberships?
 Let us know in the comments below.